 No matter the delivery method, nicotine is addictive.

-If you've ever tried to quit smoking, or had a friend or family member try to quit smoking, you know how difficult it can be.
-Therefore, in certain situations, e-cigarettes still are considered an option for transitioning someone who has smoked tobacco for years to nonsmoking status.
+If you've ever tried to quit smoking or had friends or family members try to quit, you know how difficult it can be.
+That's why, in certain situations, e-cigarettes still are considered an option to help someone who has smoked tobacco for years to become a nonsmoker.

 The flavors and stabilizers in e-cigarettes can cause unknown inflammation to delicate lung tissue.

-All one has to do is turn on the national news to hear about more and more cases where severe — sometimes irreversible — damage to the lungs, and in extreme cases even death, occurs in teens who were vaping.
-Adolescents often feel that bad things happen to everyone else, but the risks associated with vaping are real.
+All one has to do is turn on the national news to hear about more and more teens who suffered severe — sometimes irreversible — damage to the lungs, and in extreme cases have died as a result of vaping.
+Adolescents often believe that bad things happen to everyone else, but the risks associated with vaping are real.

-Many teens are taking things a step further, adding cannabis, CBD oils and other dangerous additives to vaping devices.
-When patients show up to the emergency department in respiratory distress from vaping, it's challenging for physicians to treat them.
-This is due to the difficulty in correctly identifying what they inhaled, especially when they are intubated or unconscious.
+Many teens are taking vaping a step further, adding cannabis, CBD oils and other dangerous additives.
+When patients go to the emergency department in respiratory distress from vaping, it's challenging for healthcare professionals to treat them due to the difficulty in correctly identifying what they inhaled, especially when they are intubated or unconscious.

 The length of time spent vaping can be much longer than smoking a standard cigarette.

-Did you know most cigarettes are smoked within two to five minutes?
-E-cigarettes on the other hand can last up to 20 minutes, delivering more nicotine and damaging chemicals to the lungs.
-In addition, some vaping mixtures can contain 20 times the nicotine that a single cigarette contains.
+Did you know that it takes two to five minutes to smoke most cigarettes?
+On the other hand, e-cigarettes can last up to 20 minutes, delivering more nicotine and damaging chemicals to the lungs.
+In addition, some vaping mixtures can contain 20 times the nicotine in a single cigarette.

 Brain development can be affected.

-Nicotine can affect concentration and brain development, according to information and data from a new report from the surgeon general.
-Also, nicotine use in young adults still can lead to other illicit substance use.
+Nicotine can affect concentration, learning, memory and brain development, according to information and data from a new report from the surgeon general.
+Also, nicotine use in young adults can still lead to other illicit substance use.